awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/device-deploy-components.md

 `CreateDeployment` and `GetDeployment` have dependent actions\.
 For more information, see [Actions defined by AWS IoT Greengrass V2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiotgreengrassv2.html#awsiotgreengrassv2-actions-as-permissions)\.

-For information about changing IAM permissions, see [Changing permissions for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html)\.
+For information about changing IAM permissions, see [Changing permissions for a user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html)\.

 ## Deploying your components \(console\)<a name="device-deploy-components-model"></a>